IgorBaranov/md_media_controls/README.md

 # md_media_controls

-A new flutter plugin project.
+A new flutter plugin project created by [MobiDev](https://mobidev.biz/services/cross-platform-app-development)
 ## Getting Started

 This project is a starting point for a Flutter